dazinator/DataFlow/docs/guides/contributors/nuget_dependency_updates.md

 ### When External Services Required

 Some samples may require external services (databases, OTLP endpoints, message brokers) for runtime validation.

-**For guidance on documenting external service requirements:**
-- See Implementation Workflow Step 0 for handover review checklist
-- See Product Backlog Template for external dependency documentation section
-- See Research Workflow Phase 5 for handover creation guidance

 **For validation when external services unavailable:**
 - Build verification confirms NuGet package compatibility even without runtime validation